 As soon as your business starts making money, open a separate bank account from your personal ones so that you can monitor your business’s finances separately.

 At first, your small business may start out as a one-person show.
-When you reach a point that it’s time to hire an employee, you need to set up a payroll system and make sure you’re withholding the correct taxes.
+When you reach a point where it’s time to hire an employee, you need to set up a payroll system and make sure you’re withholding the correct taxes.
 You can check out accounting software that includes payroll as a feature.

 Hire an accountant